uink45/Beacon-Chain-Light-Client-Prototype/README.md

 ## Lantern.
-Consensus Layer Light Client
-This is a C# implementation of the [Altair Minimal Light Client Specification](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/sync-protocol.md).
+This is a C# implementation of the [Altair Minimal Light Client Specification](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/sync-protocol.md), also known as a light client for the consensus layer.
+If interested in learning more about light clients in Ethereum, I have written an [introductory article](https://mycelium.xyz/research/world-of-light-clients-ethereum) that explains how they work.

 ### Functionality
 Currently, the prototype can track the latest block header in the beacon chain.
 It achieves this by initializing from a trusted snapshot to know the current sync committee.
 The snapshot is verified by checking whether the current sync committee branch is valid.
 It then trustlessly verifies the upcoming block headers by checking if the sync committee signature is valid and enough validators had signed.